greg-raven/Uncommon-Sense/_posts/2014-12-10-cheaper-than-ever.md

 tag: 'Greg Raven'
 ---

-It’s disturbing that our current crop of elected officials spend so much time assuring us that free lunches not only exist, but now they are cheaper than ever.
+It's disturbing that our current crop of elected officials spend so much time assuring us that free lunches not only exist, but now they are cheaper than ever.